March 2025 Israeli attacks on the Gaza Strip

 In the early hours of 18 March 2025, Israel launched a surprise attack on the Gaza Strip, effectively ending the January 2025 Gaza war ceasefire.
 Israel's missile and artillery attack killed more than 400 Palestinians, including 263 women and children according to the Gaza Health Ministry, making it one of the deadliest in the Gaza war.
 Codenamed Operation Might and Sword (Hebrew: מבצע עוז וחרב, Mivtza Oz VaḤerev) by the Israel Defense Forces (IDF), it was carried out in coordination with the United States.
 The next day, the Israeli military announced that it was conducting a ground offensive to retake the Netzarim Corridor, from which it had withdrawn in February.

-On 17 January, a deal for a 42-day ceasefire was achieved, with the deal, which also calls for the release of Israeli hostages, then being approved by Israel's security cabinet in an afternoon vote.
-Later in the day, the deal was given full cabinet approval and signed by its negotiators.
+On 17 January, Israel and Hamas agreed to a 42-day ceasefire.
 Under the agreement, all Israeli hostages would be released by the end of the second phase and the Gaza war would permanently end.
-After the first phase ended on 1 March, Hamas intended to move to the second phase of negotiations – as envisioned in the original ceasefire deal – while Netanyahu and the Trump administration insisted on renegotiating the overall terms.
+After the first phase ended on 1 March, Hamas intended to move to the second phase of negotiations – as envisioned in the original ceasefire deal – while Benjamin Netanyahu and the Trump administration insisted on renegotiating the overall terms.
 Israel also refused to withdraw from sites in the Gaza Strip, despite the fact that it had agreed to do so in the ceasefire agreement.
-Further, during the ceasefire, Israel killed more than 140 Palestinians in the Gaza Strip.
-In March, Israel prevented all food and medicine from entering Gaza; later it shut off electricity to the Gaza Strip's main desalination plant, effectively cutting off water.
+Furthermore, Israel killed more than 140 Palestinians in the Gaza Strip during the ceasefire, and prevented all food and medicine from entering Gaza from March; it later shut off electricity to the Gaza Strip's main desalination plant, effectively cutting off water.
 These actions have been deemed war crimes by aid organizations and human rights organizations, including Médecins Sans Frontières and Amnesty International.